 - Thickens or evens-out the consistency of products: “Carbomers are thickening agents that help control the consistency or stickiness, and flow of many cosmetic products.

-- Improves the texture of products: “Carbomers can easily absorb and retain water, and can expand immensely when they’re suspended in water—up to 1000 times their original volume,” Dr. Vasyukevich states.
+- Improves the texture of products: Carbomers can expand to 1000 times their original volume in water.
+“Carbomers can easily absorb and retain water, and can expand immensely when they’re suspended in water,” Vasyukevich states.
 “By adding carbomers to things like shampoos, conditioners, creams, and lotions, the formulations will appear more rich, smooth, and creamy.”

 Side Effects of Carbomers